 Basements come in many forms which generally fall into 2 categories: Retrofit – where a basement is developed under an existing building and New Build – where a basement is built on a new piece of land.

-In recent years, basement development has really taken off in London; why?
+In recent years, basement development has really taken off in Hampstead; why?